-Kevin Pflum is a Managing Economist in the Healthcare Practice at Bates White.
+Kevin Pflum is a Manager in the Healthcare Practice at Bates White.
 He has significant experience conducting quantitative and qualitative analyses, including analyzing the competitive effects of consolidation, market monopolization, and monopsonization in physician, hospital, and health insurer markets.
 He has worked on merger cases within and outside of health markets that involve federal government agency oversight.
 He has also performed extensive research in the industrial organization of healthcare markets and has published in several top journals, including AEJ: Policy, the RAND Journal of Economics, and the Journal of Economics and Management Strategy.

 Prior to joining Bates White, Dr. Pflum was an assistant professor at the University of Alabama, where he taught courses in industrial organization, managerial economics, and principles of microeconomics.